 - Salt and pepper

-The prep goes something like this: first soak the clams in some sea salt water, then wash them and scrub them with cold water till no sand remains in the water.
-If any clams are open don’t use them, they are no good.
+The prep goes something like this: first, soak the clams in some sea salt water, then wash them and scrub them with cold water till no sand remains in the water.
+If any clams are open don't use them, they are no good.
 In a pot add the clams and some new salted water and steam them for a bit till the shells start to open.
-Take the clams out with some tongs and set aside.
-Save 1/2 cup of the clam juice and strain it to make sure no sand gets through.
+Take the clams out with some tongs and set them aside.
+Save ½ cup of the clam juice and strain it to make sure no sand gets through.
 Sauté the onion and garlic in the butter and olive oil.
 Some people ask why put both?
 Well, the flavors are wonderful together and the olive oil helps the butter not to burn.
 It forms a protective pool around the butter keeping the temperature just right.
-The next step, toss in the cherry tomatoes, thyme, clams, some parsley, and stir well getting all those flavors infused into the clams.
+In the next step, toss in the cherry tomatoes, thyme, clams, some parsley, and stir well getting all those flavors infused into the clams.
 Pour in the lemon juice, white wine, clam juice, and vegetable stock.
-Some seasoning of salt and pepper and let it steam on a low to medium heat for a while.
+Some seasoning of salt and pepper and let it steam on low to medium heat for a while.
 Get some nice crusty rustic bread and warm it up in the oven a bit.
 Scoop out some clams and sauce into a bowl, and get ready to enjoy these steamed clams.
 If there are clams that have not opened throw them out too, they are no good also.

 The beauty of this dish is evident with the effervescent and crimson colors of the clams.
-Those cherry tomatoes adding a nice spark of color along with the flat leaf parsley.
-The flavors amazing, the broth rich in acidity and warmth, as the sweetness of the onion, the garlic, and the tartness of the lemon sooth each other in that delectable white wine and vegetable broth bath, inebriating the steamed clams in its potency.
-The bread, a great tool to gather up all those juices and into your mouth it goes, makes my mouth water, just thinking about it, and let’s not forget the star of this show, those plump, juicy, briny morsels, reminding us how beautiful this earths waters are and how much it has to offer us with its gems, one that I think of with deep gratitude and respect.
+Those cherry tomatoes adding a nice spark of color along with the flat-leaf parsley.
+The flavors amazing, the broth rich in acidity and warmth, as the sweetness of the onion, the garlic, and the tartness of the lemon soothe each other in that delectable white wine and vegetable broth bath, inebriating the steamed clams in its potency.
+The bread, a great tool to gather up all those juices and into your mouth it goes, makes my mouth water, just thinking about it, and let's not forget the star of this show, those plump, juicy, briny morsels, reminding us how beautiful these earths waters are and how much it has to offer us with its gems, one that I think of with deep gratitude and respect.

-I love scooping up some of the juice with the clam shell and slurping away all that goodness and even the shells that have lost the clam are slurped as well.
-I don’t want to miss a thing.
+I love scooping up some of the juice with the clamshell and slurping away all that goodness and even the shells that have lost the clam are slurped as well.
+I don't want to miss a thing.
 The blessing is another shell has picked up the lost clam and I say double the flavor, double the fun!

 If you are looking for a recipe that is luxurious, exquisite and enjoyable to eat, this is just that.
 In Italy Christmas Eve is celebrated with a feast of fish and seafood, as meat is never on the menu that night.
 This would be a welcome dish for this occasion.
 Or, it would be great for one of those romantic dinners that every couple deserves, to sit back and relax with a chilled glass of white wine, vibing to today's song and a bowl of this delicious Steamed Clams in Tomato Wine Sauce.
 Don't forget the bread!